z3f1r0/z3f1r0.github.io/_posts/2024-01-23-NIST-Incident.md-Hanling-Process.md

 - Eradication
 - Recovery
 - Lessons Learned

 ### Preparation

 This initial phase emphasizes the importance of meticulous planning and continuous training.
 It involves:
 - Developing and testing response plans for various incidents.
 - Ensuring the availability of necessary resources like hardware, software, and training.
 - Continual training and performance evaluation of team members, including their specific roles ranging from security analysis to PR and communications.

 ### Identification

 This phase concentrates on recognizing and assessing an incident.
 Key considerations include:
 - Determining the incident's specifics such as timing, discovery method, affected systems, operational impact, and overall scope.
 - Assigning criticality and impact levels to prioritize response efforts, especially when dealing with multiple incidents.

 ### Containment

 Focuses on preventing further spread of the incident.
 This involves:
 - Implementing immediate actions like disconnecting compromised devices or shutting down systems.
 - Considering the implications of containment actions on evidence preservation.
 - Ensuring backups are available to replace affected systems without disrupting business operations.

 ### Eradication

 Involves thoroughly analyzing the incident and eliminating threats.
 Steps include:
 - Analyzing the incident using frameworks like MITRE ATT&CK and various analytical methods.
 - Removing any harmful elements introduced during the incident.
 - Strengthening defenses to prevent recurrence, utilizing collected indicators of compromise.

 ### Recovery

 Aims to restore normal business operations.
 This involves:
 - Ensuring that systems are clean and fortified before reintroduction into the production environment.
 - Providing clear guidelines for restoring systems and ensuring their integrity.

 ### Lessons Learned

 Post-incident, this phase involves:
 - Holding a meeting with all stakeholders to review the incident, focusing on what went well and what can be improved.
 - Using insights from the incident to strengthen systems and response strategies, potentially leading to policy, procedural, or resource adjustments.

 ## Incident Response Teams

-### Why do we need them?

 A dedicated incident response team is crucial to properly respond to confirmed incidents and reduce the impact they have on the business, working to ensure continuity and reduce costs following a successful attack.
 By bringing together people with all the necessary skills, this team of specialists can be activated when an incident occurs, minimizing the time damage can be caused.

 ### Members of the incident response team

 - **Incident Manager**